flippa/allora/README.md

 The backend sets a new time into its internal schedule if none is present for that job.

-It then tries to gain a lock on the schedule information for that job, returning false if not possible (and this not selecting the job from the input Hash).
+It then tries to gain a lock on the schedule information for that job, returning false if not possible (and thus not selecting the job from the input Hash).

 If a lock was acquired, the time at which the job should run is checked.
 If it is in the past, the scheule information is advanced to the next time at which the job should run and